Push Notifications Setup

 }

 Restart FreqTrade after editing config.json.
-Test the connection with:
+Test with:

 curl -d "Test message (#1)" https://ntfy.example.com/freqdroid-mybot